A White House Tour is fun for the entire family

 Today, join Renee Sklarew, coauthor of The Unofficial Guide to Washington D.C., as she takes us on a White House Tour.

-In this election year, don’t you wonder what it’s like to live in the White House?
+Have you ever wonder what it’s like to live in the White House?
 Clearly, there are many who do and have dreams of becoming the next occupant.
 As I was working on a guidebook about Washington, D.C., I wanted to be able to explain the experience of the current White House tour so others would know what to expect.
-My first recommendation is to just reach out and write to your congressional representative.
+My first recommendation is to contact your congressional representative.
 If you don’t exactly know who that is, go to this website and insert your zip code.
 Then you’ll see your representative, unless there’s more than one possible person, in which case you’ll need to insert your street address.
 When you first apply for a White House Tour, you can’t specify the date or time, but you can put in a window of time that you prefer.
 It’s really that easy!

 Next, you’ll receive an email from your representative.
 It designates the day, time, and location of your White House tour.
 On the day of your tour, you need to bring along your driver’s license or passport (if you’re bringing a child, he or she won’t need a driver’s license, of course).
 You’ll need to arrive 15 minutes early at the Hamilton Gate, which is on 15th Street.
 All visitors must pass through a security gate similar to the machines at the airport.
 Finally, you’ll be escorted to a big room with lovely photos of different presidents and their families.
 There’s a small gift shop where you can pick up a souvenir.